Define Your Brand

 Once your branding, audience, and goals are sorted, it’s time to gather your content.
 This includes your website copy, product descriptions, images, testimonials and any other content.
 You don’t necessarily need this completely ready by the time you reach out to a web designer (if you’re going down that route), but it’s good to have it running through your mind.

 I would highly recommend starting with your website copy.
-Getting super clear on your ‘who’, ‘what’ and ‘how’ for each page of your website.
-Once that feels clear, the rest starts to flow so naturally.
+Begin with your ‘who’, ‘what’ and ‘how’ for each page of your website.
+Once you feel that is clear, the rest should start to flow naturally.

 If you’re struggling with all of the information you need to collect, consider hiring a website designer.
 They can most likely help you with this and keep you on track with what needs doing and when.
 For example, I provide all of my clients with a project dashboard that includes our timeline, along with guidance on writing copy that converts.